openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/instance_segmentation.rst

   To learn deeper how to manage training process of the model including additional parameters and its modification.

-  To learn how to deploy the trained model, refer to: :doc:`../deploy`.

-  To learn how to run the demo and visualize results, refer to: :doc:`../demo`.

 The process has been tested on the following configuration.

 - Ubuntu 20.04